glorivuer/prompt-photo-collection/gemini/wedress/autumn.md

+A young Asian woman[image1 ,face 100% match],  sitting gracefully on stone steps outdoors.
+She is wearing a delicate floral print mini-dress, a soft beige knit cardigan, cream-colored knee-high socks, and light brown loafers.
+A small beige handbag rests beside her.
+She is looking gently to the side with a sweet expression.
+The background features a subtle, blurred street scene with a wooden door, hints of green foliage, and scattered autumn leaves on the ground.
+Soft, warm natural lighting, golden hour, gentle bokeh.
+Japanese fashion style, sweet, natural, cozy, serene atmosphere.
+Full body shot, slightly from the side.

 A captivating full-body shot of a young Japanese woman, exuding elegance and warmth.
 She stands confidently outdoors on an autumn day, surrounded by soft, blurred foliage and natural light.
 Role & Appearance: A stylish young Japanese woman, with long, straight brown hair and a friendly, gentle expression.
 Her makeup is natural and polished, highlighting her features subtly.
 She looks directly at the viewer with a slight, inviting smile.